 The object of the Water Management Act 2000 is the sustainable and integrated management of the state's water for the benefit of both present and future generations.
-Passed in December 2000, this Act established a completely new statutory framework for managing water in NSW.
-For the first time, NSW had comprehensive water legislation to guide our water management activities.

 - the fundamental health of our rivers and groundwater systems and associated wetlands, floodplains, estuaries has to be protected